 Optimal Contracts with a Risk-Taking Agent

 Consider an agent who can costlessly add mean-preserving noise to his output.
 To deter such risk-taking, the principal optimally offers a contract that makes the agent's utility concave in output.
-If the agent is risk-neutral and protected by limited liability, optimal incentives are strikingly simple: linear contracts maximize profit.
-If the agent is risk averse, we characterize the unique profit-maximizing contract and show how deterring risk-taking affects the insurance-incentive tradeoff.
-We extend our model to analyze costly risk-taking and alternative timings, and reinterpret our model as a dynamic setting in which the agent can manipulate the timing of output.
+If the agent is risk-neutral and protected by limited liability, this concavity constraint binds and so linear contracts maximize profit.
+If the agent is risk averse, the concavity constraint might bind for some outputs but not others.
+We characterize the unique profit-maximizing contract and show how deterring risk-taking affects the insurance-incentive tradeoff.
+Our logic extends to costly risk-taking and to dynamic settings where the agent can shift output over time.